-- 1. The site would not lead to the loss, or adverse impact on landscape character and value, important heritage assets and their settings, nature conservation or biodiversity sites; - The site is reasonably situated with access to essential services of mains water, electricity supply, drainage and sanitation and to a range of basic and everyday community services and facilities - including education, health, shopping and transport facilities; - 3.
-The site has safe and convenient access to the highway network;
+- 1. The site would not lead to the unacceptable loss, or significant adverse impact on landscape character and value, important heritage assets and their settings, nature conservation or biodiversity sites; - 2.
+The site is reasonably situated with access to essential services of mains water, electricity supply, drainage and sanitation and to a range of basic and everyday community services and facilities including education, health, shopping and transport facilities; - 3.
+The site has safe and convenient access to the highway network; - 4.
+The site would offer a suitable level of residential amenity to any proposed occupiers, including consideration of public health, and not have an unacceptable adverse impact on the amenity of nearby residents particularly in rural and semi-rural settings where development is restricted overall;

-- 4. The site would offer a suitable level of residential amenity to any proposed occupiers, including consideration of public health, and have no adverse impact on the amenity of nearby residents particularly in rural and semi-rural settings where development is restricted overall; - 5.
-The site is capable of being designed to ensure that appropriate landscaping and planting would provide and maintain visual amenity; - 6.
+- 5. The site is capable of being designed to ensure that appropriate landscaping and planting would provide and maintain visual amenity; - 6.
 In the case of any development proposal which raises the issue of flood risk, regard will be had to advice contained in the Governments, 'Planning Policy for Traveller Sites' and the findings of the Newark and Sherwood Strategic Flood Risk Assessment.
 Where flooding is found to be an issue, the District Council will require the completion of a site specific Flood Risk Assessment, applying both the Sequential and Exceptions Tests, as appropriate, to achieve safety for eventual occupiers; - 7.
-Where a major development project requires the temporary or permanent relocation of a major traveller site the District Council will work with the applicant and the affected community to identify an alternative site using the spatial strategy and above criteria;
+Where a major development project requires the temporary or permanent relocation of a major traveller site the District Council will work with the applicant and the affected community to identify an alternative site using the spatial strategy and above criteria; - 8.
+When calculating site capacities the following pitch sizes will be used as a guide:

-Pitch size Pitch type 250 sqm Transit sites.
-350 sqm Permanent sites where there are communal facilities within the overall site.
+Pitch size Pitch type

+250 sqm Transit sites.

+350 sqm Permanent sites where there are communal facilities within the overall

+site.

 550 sqm Permanent sites where pitches are self-contained.

-640 sqm Permanent sites where pitches are self-contained and there is an element of business use.
+640 sqm Permanent sites where pitches are self-contained and there is an

+element of business use.